[REVEALED] Musical Instruments That Start With T

 Step into the realm of electronic music with the theremin, a unique and ethereal instrument played without physical contact.
 Invented in the early 20th century, the theremin generates sound through electromagnetic fields.
 The player controls pitch and volume by moving their hands around two antennas.
 This instrument, with its otherworldly and haunting sound, has found a place in various genres, including classical, avant-garde, and even in the realm of sci-fi film soundtracks.

-See also [REVEALED] Characteristics That Start With K
+See also [REVEALED] Musical Instruments That Start With H

 7. Tin Whistle